Gunmen attack Afghan hospital where MSF aid group runs a clinic

-Two other security sources said that explosions had been heard at the site.
+Security forces were working to counter the attack and 80 people including women and children had been evacuated, said interior ministry spokesman Tariq Arian.
+The security forces had shot one attacker but clashes were going on, he said.

+Deputy health minister Waheed Majroh said eight people including children had been wounded and taken to other hospitals.
 MSF did not immediately respond to a request for comment.
-It says on its website it operates a maternity clinic at the hospital in one of Kabul's poorest neighborhoods.
+It says on its website it operates a maternity clinic at the hospital in one of Kabul's poorest neighbourhoods.

-A series of bloody attacks have taken place in the capital in recent months claimed by the Islamic State group.
-On Monday, security forces said they had arrested three senior Islamic State members including a regional leader.
+The neighbourhood is home to many members of Afghanistan's Hazara community, a mostly Shia Muslim minority that has been attacked by the Islamic State group in the past, including at a Kabul ceremony commemorating the death of one of its leaders in March.
+Several bloody attacks in the capital in recent months have been claimed by Islamic State.

 ALSO READ